Mowgli's Road: Music video

 The music video for "Mowgli's Road" was directed by Chris Sweeney and released onto YouTube on 20 October 2009.
-The video features Diamandis and two girls with origami limbs and torso dancing in a spotlight with a white screen.
-In the second verse, Diamandis sings into a microphone on a stand.
-It begins with Diamandis standing without lighting and stomping her origami legs to the beat of the music.
-When the lighting comes on, Diamandis begins singing and moving her origami legs; two female dancers with the same legs appear and dance with her.
-After the repeat of the chorus, Diamandis is shown with her origami torso, bouncing up and down while singing the third verse.
-While the music continues in the song, Diamandis and the dancers dance with all limbs in origami form.
-The video ends with the lighting of the set going out and they all stand as Diamandis was in the beginning.
+The video features Marina and two girls with origami limbs and torso dancing in a spotlight with a white screen.
+In the second verse, Marina sings into a microphone on a stand.
+It begins with Marina standing without lighting and stomping her origami legs to the beat of the music.
+When the lighting comes on, Marina begins singing and moving her origami legs; two female dancers with the same legs appear and dance with her.
+After the repeat of the chorus, Marina is shown with her origami torso, bouncing up and down while singing the third verse.
+While the music continues in the song, Marina and the dancers dance with all limbs in origami form.
+The video ends with the lighting of the set going out and they all stand as Marina was in the beginning.